If you do NOT see the Table of Contents frame to the left of this page, then

 16th Avn Bn - the 16th has been supporting VII Corps since 1966.
 Headquarters is located at Nellingen with component units located at Ansbach and Echterdingen.

 The 67th Avn Co at Echterdingen furnishes both fixed wing as well as helicopter support for VII Corps headquarters.
 Its primary mission is to provide transportation support to the VII Corps CG and his staff.
-Other missions inlcude observation and utility support.
+Other missions include observation and utility support.

 The 349th Avn Co at Ansbach (Katterbach) provides light helicopter troop and cargo transportation.